 Axogen will rely on third parties, such as contract research organizations ("CROs"), medical institutions, clinical investigators and contract laboratories to conduct its clinical trial and certain nonclinical studies.
 Axogen and its CROs are required to comply with all applicable regulations governing clinical research, including good clinical practice, or GCP.
 The FDA enforces these regulations through periodic inspections of trial sponsors, principal investigators, CROs and trial sites.
 If Axogen or its CROs fail to comply with applicable FDA regulations, the data generated in its clinical trials may be deemed unreliable and the FDA may require Axogen to perform additional clinical trials before approving its applications.
 Axogen cannot be certain that, upon inspection, the FDA and similar foreign regulatory authorities will determine that Axogen's clinical trial complies or complied with clinical trial regulations, including GCP.
-In addition, Axogen's clinical trials which would delay the regulatory approval process.
-If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, if these third parties need to be replaced, or if the quality or accuracy of the data they obtain is compromised due to the failure to adhere to Axogen's clinical protocols or regulatory requirements or for other reasons, Axogen's non-clinical development activities on a timely basis, if at all, and its business, results of operations, financial condition and growth prospects would be adversely affected.
-Furthermore, Axogen's third party clinical trials for reasons outside of their control.
+In addition, Axogen's clinical trial must be conducted with product produced under applicable cGMP regulations.
+Failure to comply with the clinical trial regulations may require Axogen to repeat clinical trials, which would delay the regulatory approval process.
+If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, if these third parties need to be replaced, or if the quality or accuracy of the data they obtain is compromised due to the failure to adhere to Axogen's clinical protocols or regulatory requirements or for other reasons, Axogen's non-clinical development activities or clinical trials may be extended, delayed, suspended or terminated, and it would not be able to obtain regulatory approval for its products on a timely basis, if at all, and its business, results of operations, financial condition and growth prospects would be adversely affected.
+Furthermore, Axogen's third party clinical trial investigators may be delayed in conducting its clinical trials for reasons outside of their control.